pauldalewilliams/iptables-formula/README.rst

 ================
-template-formula
+iptables-formula
 ================

-A saltstack formula that is empty.
-It has dummy content to help with a quick start on a new formula.
+A saltstack formula for iptables.
+This formula manages iptables through the use of files instead of the salt modules in order to make it idempotent.

 .. note::